callstack/react-native-fbads/Readme.md

 withNativeAd wrapper passes `nativeAd` to a wrapped component through props as soon as it's been loaded.

-NativeAd may contain any of the following:
-- `title`
-- `subtitle`
-- `description`
-- `callToActionText`
-- `coverImage`
-- `icon`

-For details on presence of the above elements, please check official Facebook Audience docs.

 ```javascript
 import { withNativeAd } from 'react-native-fbads';